kreincke/bsToppings/README.md

 [bootScore](https://bootscore.me) is an excellent theme for WordPress that wants to do once for all the work that everyone has to do when she wants to incorporate [Bootstrap](https://getbootstrap.com/) into herWordPress theme. *bootScore* is free software, licensed under the MIT license.

-The advantage is that the developers of *[bootScore](https://github.com/bootscore)* want to stay as close to [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) as possible: what doesn't exist there, shouldn't be built in here.
+The **upside** is that the developers of *[bootScore](https://github.com/bootscore)* want to stay as close to [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) as possible: what doesn't exist there, shouldn't be built in here.
 So users always know what they get: a real Bootstrap-based theme.
-But the advantage is also a disadvantage: Sometimes the web designer wants more.
+But the advantage is also a **downsize**: Sometimes the web designer wants more.
 So, she would have to invent that beyond *bootScore*.
 Although others might have found solutions for this long ago.

 This repository shall collect such secondary solutions: It shall offer MIT licensed snippets for expanding the bootScore functionality.
 And it shall describe, how to do that.